 How do I know if I have COPD?

-Facts | 2/5/2020Do you have a persistent cough that worries you?
-Wheezing or difficulty breathing that's gotten progressively worse with time?
-While many people can have trouble breathing at times, if you're over 40 and find yourself gasping for air frequently, you may be dealing with chronic obstructive pulmonary disease, or COPD.
+COPD | 10/24/2024Do you have a persistent cough?
+Do you have difficulty in breathing especially during exercise that's gotten progressively worse with time?
+If you're over 40 and you have these respiratory symptoms, you may be dealing with chronic obstructive pulmonary disease (COPD).

 What is COPD?